-&lt;sup>2 The Boston Region MPO defines a major infrastructure project as one that costs more than \$20 million and/ or adds capacity to the existing system through the addition of a travel lane, construction of an interchange, the extension of a commuter rail or rapid transit line, or the procurement of additional (not replacing) public transportation vehicles.
+The Boston Region MPO defines a major infrastructure project as one that costs more than \$20 million and/ or adds capacity to the existing system through the addition of a travel lane, construction of an interchange, the extension of a commuter rail or rapid transit line, or the procurement of additional (not replacement) public transportation vehicles.
 For more information, see Chapter 4.